 The FT Online MBA Ranking

-The Financial Times Online MBA Ranking is published at the beginning of March every year.
+The Financial Times Online MBA Ranking is published in March every year.
 The participating schools must be internationally accredited and programmes must have run for four consecutive years.
 At least 70% of the content must be delivered online.
 The ranking is heavily weighted toward the career progress of alumni, the diversity of the cohort, and the quality of online delivery.
 The main criteria for career progress are alumni salary three years after graduation and their salary increase compared with pre-MBA levels.

 The FT Executive MBA Ranking

 The Executive MBA Ranking is published in mid-October every year.
-Salary and career play a key role in the ranking.
-Data for the ranking are collected using two online surveys, the first completed by participating schools and the second by alumni who graduated from programmes (three years ago).
-Alumni responses inform five criteria: salary today, salary increase, career progress, work experience and aims achieved.
-Together they account for 55% of the ranking’s weight.
-Information provided by the business schools accounts for 35% of the final ranking.
+Salary and career progression are central to the ranking.
+Data are collected using two online surveys, the first completed by participating schools and the second by alumni who graduated three years prior.
+Alumni responses inform six criteria: salary today, salary increase, career progress, work experience, aims achieved, and the alumni network score.
+Together they account for 52% of the ranking’s weight.
+Information provided by the business schools accounts for 38% of the final ranking.

-Participation in the ranking is voluntary and at the business school's request.
-To participate, schools must be accredited by either AACSB or EQUIS.
-In addition, the EMBA programmes must be cohort-based, with students enrolling and graduating together, and with at least 30 graduates each year.
-The Financial Times introduced corporate social responsibility (CSR) as a new criterion in 2018.
+Participation in this Financial Times business school ranking is voluntary and at the school’s request.
+To participate, institutions must be accredited by either AACSB or EQUIS.
+In addition, EMBA programmes must be cohort-based and have at least 25 graduates each year.

 The FT Masters in Management Ranking